-Subsequently the executing trader supplements and / or - if possible - modifies the fields of the RfQ, and then activates the RfQ, so that it will be sent to the respondents.
-The initial submitting trader of the suspended RfQ will receive updates on main events such as quotes received, trades executed, and the end of the negotiation.
+Subsequently the executing trader supplements and / or - if possible - modifies the fields of the RfQ, and then activates the RfQ, so that it is sent to the respondents.
+The initial submitting trader of the suspended RfQ receives updates on main events such as quotes received, trades executed, and the end of the negotiation.